-During your vetting process, make sure your child will see is an ADHD specialist and not a general provider.
+During your vetting process, make sure your child will see an ADHD specialist and not a general provider.
 You can do that by asking questions, such as if the providers receive specialized ADHD training, how long they have provided care for patients with ADHD, and how many patients with ADHD they treat in a year.
 This will help ensure that you and your child will see an experienced ADHD professional who is able to also evaluate your child for coexisting conditions.

 Continuing treatment with online providers

 Telemental health services are also an option for continuing ADHD treatment, whether that includes medication, behavior therapy, or both.
 If your child has been prescribed medication through a telehealth provider, the prescriber should require regular visits to monitor your child’s response to the medication, including both side effects and therapeutic effects, says Dr. Sibley.